pwnedu/ScriptEditor/README.md

 # ScriptEditor
-A Simple Script Editor for Unity
+A simple Script Editor for Unity